AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 We are not concerned with mapping the algorithm to lower-level abstract machines or hardware.
 Thus we are free to make use of the most convenient evaluation mechanism at hand: that of the metalanguage.
 This way, we can gloss over implementation details of efficient higher-order evaluation.
 This is the core idea of normalization by evaluation (NbE) from an operational point of view.
 Also, totality of evaluation in the metatheory is always implicitly assumed from the inside.
 This lets us implement normalization in a structurally recursive way, making its totality trivial.
 NbE also naturally supports $\eta$-normalization.

-If we are to trust a particular normalization algorithm, we need to prove the following properties (we borrow terminology from [@altenkirch2009big]):
+If we are to trust a particular normalization algorithm, we need to prove the following properties (borrowing terminology from [@altenkirch2009big]):

 * *Completeness*: terms are convertible to their normal forms.
 * *Soundness*: normalization takes convertible terms to the same normal form.

-Additionally, we may require stability, which establishes that there is no redundancy in normal forms:
+Additionally, we require stability, which establishes that there is no redundancy in normal forms:

 * *Stability*: normalization acts as the identity function on normal terms.

 [@sec:metatheory] describes the metatheory we work in.
 In [@sec:syntax], we formalize the syntax of STLC along with $\beta\eta$-conversion. [@sec:normalization] first presents the normalization function, then proceeds with its correctness proofs.
 In [@sec:variations] we describe two alternative formalizations, one with more efficient evaluation and one with more concise correctness proofs.
 We discuss the results and possible future research in the final chapter.

-The Agda formalization is available online at *[https://github.com/AndrasKovacs/stlc-nbe](/url)*.
+The content of this thesis is fully formalized in Agda.
+The formalization can be found at *[https://github.com/AndrasKovacs/stlc-nbe](/url)*.

 ## Related Work

-Martin-Löf [@martin1975intuitionistic] first used NbE (though the term has not been coined yet) to show decidability of type checking for the 1975 version of his intuitionistic type theory.
+Martin-Löf [@martin1975intuitionistic] first used NbE (though the term had not been coined yet) to show decidability of type checking for the 1975 version of his intuitionistic type theory.
 Berger and Schwichtenberg reintroduced NbE in 1991 [@berger1991inverse] as a normalization method for lambda calculi.
 Abel's work [@abel2013normalization] gives a comprehensive overview of NbE, and also develops it for a range of type theories.
 The approach differs markedly from ours, as it uses extrinsic syntax and separate typed and untyped phases of evaluation.

 Catarina Coquand's work [@coquand2002formalised] is the most closely related to our development.
 She formally proves soundness and completeness of NbE for simple type theory.
 However, she considers a nameful syntax with explicit substitutions while we use intrinsic de Bruijn variables with implicit substitutions.